Dinesh D'Souza indicted for violating U.S. election law

 The case is U.S. v.
 D'Souza, U.S. District Court, Southern District of New York, No. 14-cr-00034.

-(Reporting by Jonathan Stempel.
-Additional reporting by Emily Flitter.
-Editing by Eddie Evans and Andre Grenon)
+(Reporting by Jonathan Stempel, additional reporting by Emily Flitter; editing by Eddie Evans, Toni Reinhold, G Crosse)